aakilfernandes/aakilfernandes.github.io/_posts/2015-12-09-price-stable-cryptocurrencies-via-cfds.md

 Unlike Harry, Nelly isn’t really interested in speculating on the day-to-day of ether.
 He just wants to make sure the value of the money in his account stays stable.

-Harry and Nelly agree to a contract that goes like this:
+Harry and Nelly agree to a CFD that goes like this:

 1. Harry will put up his $200<sup>ETH</sup> as collateral into an escrow
 2. Nelly will put up his $100<sup>ETH</sup> of collateral into the same escrow
-3. The contract will end in 24 hours at which point
+3. The CFD will end in 24 hours at which point
 	1. The escrow will send $100<sup>ETH</sup> of collateral will be sent to Nelly
 	2. The escrow will send the remainder of the collateral to Harry

-*Note that this contract exists entirely on the blockchain.
+*Note that this CFD exists entirely on the blockchain.
 The escrow is automated and there is no risk of the escrow stealing funds.*

-Lets take a look at the value of the contract under two scenarios.
+Lets take a look at the value of the CFD under two scenarios.
 In the first scenario, the price of ETH in USD doubles.
 In the second scenario, the price of ETH in USD halves.

 1. If the price of ETH doubles, the value of the collateral in the CFD doubles from $300<sup>ETH</sup> to $600<sup>ETH</sup>.
 Since Nelly will be returned $100<sup>ETH</sup>, Harry will be returned $500<sup>ETH</sup>.
 2. If the price of ETH halves, the value of the collateral in the CFD halves from $300<sup>ETH</sup> to $150<sup>ETH</sup>.
 Since Nelly's will be returned $100<sup>ETH</sup>, Harry will be returned a mere $50<sup>ETH</sup>